uTorrent vs. BitTorrent – Which is Faster for Mobile/Desktop in 2018?

 But what makes one better than the other?
 Is it a greater variety of settings, or a richer package of features?
 Maybe speed or practicality is the deciding factor?

 While uTorrent and BitTorrent are in fact very much alike, there are some key distinctions between the two.
-This article will help you understand the similarities and differences, and teach you how to get fastest speeds using a VPN.
+This article will help you understand the similarities and differences.

 If you’ve used both uTorrent and BitTorrent, you’ve probably wondered why their interfaces are almost identical.
 Indeed, if it wasn’t for the name and colors, you could easily mistake one for the other.